HANWAG_Logo_small_Box_rgb

 Expertise and know-how for your outdoor adventures – welcome to the HANWAG BOOTCAMP.
 Watch the how-to videos on our YouTube channel.

-5 Last, not least: Trying on hiking shoes
+5 Trying on hiking shoes

 Whether it’s in a shop or at home, before buying a pair of hiking boots or shoes, try them on properly – even if you’re certain you’ve chosen the correct last shape and size.
 Here are some points to consider when trying on hiking footwear: